LMZimmer/gbm_bench/README.md

 ## Setting up

 ### Prerequisites
 - docker: A Docker installation for running BRATS models as well as Glioblstoma models.
-Notes on the docker setup with GPU support can be found below.
+Notes on the docker setup with GPU support can be found in [Docker and NVIDIA Container Toolkit Setup][### Docker and NVIDIA Container Toolkit Setup].
+Instructions on adding custom models are given in [Adding new growth models][## Adding new growth models].

 - dicom2niix: If you plan to process raw DICOM data.

-You require a Docker installation for runnign BRATS models as well as Glioblstoma models.

 Any remaining dependencies are Python packages, such as brainles-preprocessing, brats and antspy, are listed in requirements.txt.
 They are installed alongside the Python package explained in the following section.